Sale is Ending soon!

 Japan’s Greatest Culinary Combo: Green Tea With Rice

-Nowadays, people put Japanese green tea into almost everything.
-Just a few of the more unique green tea combos include green tea alcoholic beverages, green tea fudge bars, and, of course, the ever popular green tea Kit Kats.
+Nowadays, people put Japanese green tea in almost everything.
+Just a few of the more unique green tea combos include green tea alcoholic beverages, green tea fudge bars, and, of course, the ever-popular green tea Kit Kats.
 However, there’s one green tea combination that’s been a standard in Japanese cuisine for centuries.
-We’re talking about green tea-rice.
-Although many Westerners might not have heard about this combination, green tea-rice recipes are abound in the “Land of the Rising Sun.”
+We’re talking about green tea and rice.
+Although many Westerners might not have heard about this combination, green tea-rice recipes abound in the "Land of the Rising Sun."
 In this article, we’ll take a look at a few of the most popular Japanese green tea-rice recipes, some of which you can cook in your own kitchen.
 But first, let’s explore the interesting history of an old Japanese standard: brown rice green tea.

 The Amazing Myth Behind Brown Rice Green Tea